rocaes90/reactWorkshop1/README.md

 # ReactJS app

 ## ABOUT THE APP
-this project is a ReactJS implementation.
+this project is my workshop, to learn about implementation, development in ReactJS.

 ## WHAT TECHNOLOGIES ARE using
 ```